 Access to Nobody’s Home mixes the literary anthology format with aspects the blog, news aggregator, curriculum resource, and listserv formats, while throwing in reviews and recommendations, too.
 Access is free, and while the project is intended for a general readership, teachers are encouraged to share the anthology with their students and use the works in their classrooms.

 About the Editor

 Foster Dickson is a writer, editor, and teacher, whose published books include Children of the Changing South, an anthology of memoirs about growing up during and after the Civil Rights movement, and most recently Closed Ranks, about a police-shooting controversy in the mid-1970s.
 Foster began his writing and editing career at independent publisher NewSouth Books, where he worked in both the business and creative sides of company’s operation.
-He then began teaching in 2003, and during his eighteen years in the classroom has been awarded grants, residencies, or fellowships from the Southern Poverty Law Center, the Gannett Foundation, the Surdna Foundation, the Lillian E. Smith Foundation, the Center for Arts Education at the Boston Arts Academy, the Alabama State Council on the Arts, and the Alabama Bicentennial Commission.
+He then began teaching in 2003, and during his nineteen years in the classroom has been awarded grants, residencies, or fellowships from the Southern Poverty Law Center, the Gannett Foundation, the Surdna Foundation, the Lillian E. Smith Foundation, the Center for Arts Education at the Boston Arts Academy, the Alabama State Council on the Arts, and the Alabama Bicentennial Commission.
 Foster was named the state’s Teacher of the Year by the Alabama PTA in 2010, and more recently, he received a Literary Arts Fellowship from the Alabama State Council on the Arts in 2021.

 Myth and the South